JS-RML/ddh_hardware/README.md

   L: 'Serial Number of Odrive_L'
 ```

-### Actuator Mount
+### Gripper Shell

-On one side of the 3D-printed part `Actuator Mount` (to be used as the top side), mark reference frames as follows.
+On one side of the 3D-printed part `Gripper Shell` (to be used as the top side), mark reference frames as follows.

 ![ref_frame](images/gripper_profile.png)